 Playing an instrument was a natural fit for Leah Columbine, 16, with her mother being a string teacher and her father a keen percussionist.

-“Dad always said, ‘if there’s one thing I don’t want you to do, it’s percussion!’,” laughs Leah, who is in Year 11 at Methodist Ladies’ College in Melbourne.
+“Dad always said, ‘if there’s one thing I don’t want you to do, it’s percussion!’,” laughs Leah.
 “It was the logistics of travelling and transporting those instruments, which isn’t easy.
 But I just thought percussion was the coolest!”

 Whilst she dabbled in playing the trumpet in her primary years, it too was percussion that really grabbed her interest.
 Not set on one particular instrument, she plays both ‘tune’ and ‘non-tune’ percussion; that is, melodic percussion such as xylophone and the marimba, and those that play unpitched such as a snare drum.

-Leah was last year awarded the Angela Sharman Memorial Music Scholarship at MLC.
+Leah was awarded the Angela Sharman Memorial Music Scholarship at MLC in 2017.
 The scholarship was established in 1990, commemorating Angela Sharman, a past student and talented musician.
 Angela’s father, who set up the Trust, is staunch believer in community support for young people’s access to a high standard of education.

 A representative from the Sharman family was present for Leah’s audition.
 “He was really interested in talking and asking about my music and percussion,” she says.

 Alongside a music audition of two pieces, applicants are also required to take an academic test.

 Leah took the application process in her stride, having performed in several competitions previously, such as the Australian Percussion Eisteddfod – and even winning first prize for timpani in her first year.